bernhard-42/Alg123d/Readme.md

     ```python
     f = Box(1,2,3) - Cylinder(0.2, 5)
     ```
-- Interseting a box and a cylinder
+- Intersecting a box and a cylinder

     ```python
     f = Box(1,2,3) & Cylinder(0.2, 5)